 The gameplay in Spider-Man: Miles Morales is reminiscent of the original 2018 Spider-Man video game, although there are some slight differences.
 Miles mostly has the same skills as Peter but has access to a variety of other abilities, such as his bio-electric shock or Venom Blast which can be used in different situations to attack enemies, destroy surroundings, and even when web-swinging.
 There’s a bigger emphasis on stealth as Miles also has a unique invisibility ability, allowing you to stealthily take out enemies.

 Like the original Marvel’s Spider-Man, Miles Morales features an open-world New York City through which a series of fun side missions can be found and completed in.
-You can also use the brand new Friendly Neighbourhood Spider-Man app to track local crimes, you can complete various challenges set by Peter for Miles, you can hunt and find enemy supplies, you can clear out enemy hideouts, and you can spend time finding and creating music around the city.
+You can also use the brand new Friendly Neighbourhood Spider-Man app to track local crimes, you can complete various challenges set by Peter for Miles, you can hunt and find enemy supplies, you can clear out enemy hideouts, and you can spend time finding time capsules, postcards, and creating music around the city.

 All of these side activities award special tokens which, like Marvel’s Spider-Man, are used to unlock and upgrade special gadgets and unlock new suits for Miles.
 Although Miles doesn’t have as many iconic suits as Peter, some of them are incredibly stylish and well worth unlocking.